Tighter Guide · 6 min · 4 citations

 How to Calculate Inventory Turnover

-Inventory turnover and days-sales-of-inventory — formulas, retail-sector benchmarks from US Census data, and the adjustments that matter for small ecommerce.
+Calculate inventory turnover and days-sales-of-inventory, with formulas, retail-sector benchmarks from US Census data, and read-it-right checks.

 Inventory Turnover = COGS / Average Inventory.
 Days Sales of Inventory = 365 / Turnover.
 US Census Bureau retail data shows 2024 inventory-to-sales ratios averaging ~1.35 for general retailers[1], implying roughly 9x annual turns.
 Grocery runs 15x+, furniture 4–6x, jewelry 1–2x.